ladybug-tools/dragonfly-primer/text/components/Run_REopt.md

 * ##### wind
 A number for the optimal capacity of wind power that should be installed in kW.
 This will be null unless a non-zero value is specified for the input _wind_.
 * ##### pv
+A number for the optimal capacity of roof-mounted photovlotaic power that should be installed in kW.
+* ##### pv_ground
-A number for the optimal capacity of photovlotaic power that should be installed in kW.
+A number for the optimal capacity of ground-mounted photovlotaic power that should be installed in kW.
 * ##### storage
 A list of two numbers ordered as follows.